 NN Schade applies the yield curve as published by EIOPA for the calculation of the technical provisions under Solvency II.
-In line with Solvency II regulations, this yield curve includes a Vola component.
-As at 31 December 2016, the level of the Vola for the Euro currency was 13 bps.
+In line with Solvency II regulations, this yield curve includes a Volatility adjustment component.
+As at 31 December 2017, the level of the VOLA for the Euro currency was 4 bps.

-The application of the Vola resulted in a reduction of EUR 20.485 thousand in technical provisions, contributing EUR 15.447 thousand (after tax) to Basic own funds as at 31 December 2016.
-Excluding the Vola from the calculation of technical provisions would reduce the eligible own funds by EUR 15.447 thousand.
+The application of the VOLA resulted in a reduction of EUR 6,297 thousand in technical provisions, contributing EUR 4,723 thousand (after tax) to Basic own funds as at 31 December 2017.
+Excluding the VOLA from the calculation of technical provisions would reduce the eligible own funds by EUR 4,723 thousand.

-In the calculation of the SCR, NN Schade assumes no change in Vola after a shocked-event but reflects the illiquidity of liabilities in the asset shocks to ensure appropriate solvency capital requirements.
-This 'Dynamic Vola' approach is approved by DNB, in particular to ensure appropriate risk incentives on asset allocation decisions.
-NN Schade also shocks all government bonds and its mortgage portfolio in the calculation of spread risk capital requirements in the SCR.
-Under the standard formula no capital is required to be held against spread risk arising from these assets.
+In the calculation of the SCR, NN Schade assumes no change to the VOLA after a shock-event, but reflects the illiquidity of liabilities in the asset shocks to ensure appropriate solvency capital requirements.
+This 'Dynamic VOLA' approach is approved by DNB, in particular to ensure appropriate risk incentives on asset allocation decisions.
+NN Schade also shocks all government bonds and its mortgage portfolio in the calculation of spread risk capital requirements.

-If the Dynamic Vola would be excluded from the SCR calculation, the modelling approach for spread risk on government bonds and mortgages would need to be adjusted accordingly.
-However, for the completion of QRT S.22.01.21 'Impact of long term guarantees and transitional measures' in the Appendix, NN Schade is required to reflect only the impact of excluding the Vola from eligible own funds and the SCR, without adjusting for the spread risk on government bonds and mortgages.
+If the Dynamic VOLA would be excluded from the SCR calculation, the spread risk on government bonds and mortgages would, in the opinion of NN Schade, need to be adjusted accordingly.
+However, for the completion of QRT S.22.01.21 'Impact of long term guarantees and transitional measures' in the Appendix, NN Schade is required to reflect only the impact of excluding the VOLA from Eligible Own Funds and the SCR, without adjusting for the spread risk on government bonds and mortgages.

-The table below shows the impact of excluding both the Dynamic Vola as well as spread risk on government bonds from the SCR, in combination with removing the Vola from eligible own funds.
-In such scenario, the SCR would be EUR 31.925 thousand higher and eligible own funds would be EUR 15.447 lower.
+The table below shows the impact of excluding both the Dynamic VOLA as well as spread risk on investment grade government bonds from the SCR, in combination with removing the VOLA from Eligible Own Funds.
+In such scenario, the SCR would be EUR 48,022 thousand higher and Eligible Own Funds would be EUR 4,723 thousand lower.